Aryadan Shoukath

-Aryadan Shoukath (born 4 March 1965) is an Indian film producer, screenwriter, and politician from Kerala.
-He is recognised for his contributions to Malayalam cinema, particularly in producing and writing films that tackle social issues.
-He also currently serves as the Member of the Legislative Assembly for the Nilambur Assembly constituency in Kerala, representing the Indian National Congress under the UDF alliance.
+Aryadan Shoukath (born 4 March 1965) is an Indian politician from the Indian National Congress, currently serving as the Member of the Legislative Assembly (MLA) representing the Nilambur Assembly constituency.
+He was elected as a member of the Legislative Assembly in the Nilambur Legislative Assembly by-election held on June 19, 2025, defeating M. Swaraj of the CPM.

+He is also an award winning screen writer and film producer of Malayalam films.

-Early life
+Early life and education

 Shoukath was born in Nilambur, in the Malappuram district of Kerala, to Aryadan Muhammed, a prominent Congress leader and former Minister for Electricity and Transport (Government of Kerala) in the Oommen Chandy Ministry, and Mariyumma.
 His family's involvement in politics had a significant influence on his career path from an early age.
 He is known to be married with children.
 He has an active social media presence, including on Instagram.
+He is a degree holder in Bachelor of Science (B.Sc.) in Zoology from Mar Ivanios College.

+He was active in student politics through the Kerala Students Union (KSU), the student wing of the Indian National Congress and became the School leader at Nilambur Government Manavedan High School.